English for restaurant waiters: When customers arrive exercise

 Close

-4. A politer way to ask a customer 'what do you want to drink?', is
+4. A polite way to ask a customer what type of liquid they want to order, is

 What would you like to drink: